Dimitris112/lets-cook-pp2/README.md

    - Fixed the meal category dropdown menu to show the correct category when the user selects it by adding an event listener to it and adjusting the functions responsible for fetching the recipes.
 Both asynchronous and non async.
    - Fixed a minor issue with the save recipe button not reappearing after viewing an already saved recipe, just by updating the function which displays the recipe details.
    - Fixed the speech to stop whenever the user exits the recipe details window.
+   - Fixed the issue where the user would type anything in the search bar and it would be there no matter what.

  - ### Unfixed bugs